webmeier/learnjs/outlines/outline5.md

   7. Hands on: building an autocomplete input
   8. Hands on: building a calculator
   9. Hands on: building a tooltip
-  10. Hands on: building a calendar widget
+  10. Hands on: building a calendar widget/date picker
 10. Asynchronous JavaScript
   1. AJAX, JSON and requests
   2. Understanding REST APIs